Duet3D/wiki-content/User_manual/Machine_configuration/robot_geometric_algebra.md

 # Conformal Geometric Algebra (CGA)

 Conformal means angle preserving of the transformations (reflection, rotation, translation etc).
 CGA uses additional information, compared to 3-dimensional storage.
 CGA is a 5-dimensional Minkowski G4.1 space, needing 32 parameters to describe all blades.
-CGA was patented in US 6,853,964, but fortunately expired in July 2022.
+CGA was patented in US 6,853,964, but expired in July 2022.

+The blades according to Pascal triangle, 2^5 = 32 blades, 1-5-10-10-5-1:
+- 1 scalar value
+- 5 1-blades, the e1, e2, e3, e0, einf axes
+- 10 2-blades, the combinations e1e2 etc.
+- 10 3-blades of e1e2e3 etc
+- 5 4-blades, e. g. e1e2e3einf
+- 1 pseudoscalar

-The blades according to Pascal triangle, 2^5 blades, 1-5-10-10-5-1, the first being scalar, then the single vectors, then bivectors, trivectors, 4-vectors, then all axes called pseudoscalar.
-Most can be ignored later for most object calculations.
+Most can be ignored later for most object calculations, because for specific objects, most values are 0.

+CGA is classified as G4,1, which means 4 coordinates square to 1 and one to -1.

 # Geometric Algebra in Firmware